secretstartups/handbook/business-technology/data-team/functional-analytics-center-of-excellence/index.html.md

 {: .alert .alert-success}

 ## Context
-The [core data team](https://about.gitlab.com/handbook/business-technology/data-team/) serves as the hub for all of our [“spoke” functional analytical teams](https://about.gitlab.com/handbook/business-technology/data-team/#how-data-works-at-gitlab); however, we have an opportunity to establish spokes between the spokes.
+The [central data team](https://about.gitlab.com/handbook/business-technology/data-team/) serves as the hub for all of our [“spoke” functional analytical teams](https://about.gitlab.com/handbook/business-technology/data-team/#how-data-works-at-gitlab); however, we have an opportunity to establish spokes between the spokes.
 Enter: the creation of the functional analytics center of excellence (FACE).

 ## FACE Teams: what functional analytics teams are participating?